nrfconnect/sdk-nrfxlib/mpsl/doc/bluetooth_coex.rst

 Interface signals
 =================

-The 1-wire interface is a single uni-directional input controlled by the LTE device:
+The 1-wire interface is a single unidirectional input controlled by the LTE device:

 .. table:: 1-wire LTE coexistence protocol pin